 - Check if you have Write permissions If you don’t, check the option “Full” for full permissions or “Write” for write permissions

 Did these solutions help to remove write protection from USB drive, SD card etc?
-Let us know on comments below.
+Let us know on the comments below.